ubergarm/ipython-pandas-gmail/readme.md

 It could also probably be more clever about how it extracts data, as there is probably already some tool to parse this e-mail format into JSON or similar.

-Also, once could directly extract a datetime object and stick the it into mongodb with that nifty BSON capability, but I do the conversion later in pandas.
+While one could directly extract a datetime object and stick it into mongodb with that nifty BSON capability, I forego converting until everything is in pandas.

-Finally, I apologize, I haven't installed pyflakes or various linting things to beat me up every time I safe until I develop a better programming style.
+Finally, I apologize, I haven't installed pyflakes or various linting things that automatically beat me up every time I save with not very PEPpy code.

 Fields currently extracted: